amirhajibabaei/ml-qchem-tutorial/ml-iap/README.md

 * Dot-product kernel is used with an exponent for a kernel-based regression.
 * Least-squares is used for fitting.

+A tutorial can be found in `tutorial.tex` which can be converted into pdf using `pdflatex`.
-Additional information can be found as comments inside the code.
+Additional information can be found as comments within the code.

 #### Prerequisites:
 The following packages are required for running the code: